How to Protect Access Database from Copying? – 10 Ways!

 3. Anonymize non-productive databases

-There are many companies present who all invest their resources and time to safeguard their productive Access databases.
+There are many companies present that all invest their resources and time to safeguard their productive Access databases.
 But at the time of mounting a project or developing a test environment, what mistake they generally do is.
 They just make a simple copy of their original Access database and start using it in riskier environments which openly exposes all their sensitive data.

 Anonymization or masking is a method through which an exact similar version of your database is been created, having the same structure as the original one.
-In this process, all your sensitive data are modified, so that it will stay protected.
+In this process, all your sensitive data is modified, so that it will stay protected.

 All in all, through this technique, data values are being modified while preserving the format.